aggressiveHiker/rhcsa9/exam_prep/objective_based_task_list.md

-Note: This file is in progress.
-It's better to use the ordered_task_list.md in conjunction with system_info.md
+# Objective-Based Task List

-# Task List for Run-Through
+This task list is for mapping exam objectives to tasks.
+It is currently in progress and should be ignored.

 ## Exam Objectives